jdbateman/Lendivine/README.md

 4. The application can be built and run on either an iOS simulator target or an iPhone device running iOS 8.4 or later.

-## Run
+### Run Lendivine

 This section describes how an end user can find and fund loans using the Lendivine application:

-### 1. Signup
+#### 1. Signup

 First, signup for a Kiva.org account on www.kiva.org using a web browser on any device.
 Conveniently, signup can be accessed right in the app by selecting signup at the bottom of the Login screen.
 This will display the Kiva.org signup interface in an embedded browser in the Lendivine application.

-### 2. Login
+#### 2. Login

 After signing up return to the Login screen and select Login to authenticate with the Kiva service via the OAuth protocol.
 As part of the OAuth process the Kiva.org service may prompt the user to provide their username and password.
 Kiva will use these credentials to authenticate the user with the Kiva service.
 Once the credentials are authenticated the service will redirect the user to the Lendivine application.

-3. Loans
+### 3. Loans

-Upon completing login the application will query the Kiva REST API for the 20 most recent loans and display them in the screen associated with the Loans tab.
+Upon completing login the application will display the screen associated with the first tab.
+This is the loans screen.
+The app will query the Kiva REST API for the 20 most recent loans and display them in a table view.
+The user can access the following features in this screen:

-* In this screen the user can select the shopping cart button in a cell to add that cell's loan to the cart.
+* The user can select the shopping cart button in a cell to add that cell's loan to the cart.
 A heartbeat and bezier curve animation as well as a donation icon indicate the addition of the selected loan to the cart.
 * A search for additional loans can be made by selecting the refresh bar button item in the navigation bar at the top of the screen.
 If additional loans are found they are appendec to the table view's list.
-* Pull down on the table view to conveniently search for additional loans.
+* Pull to refresh:  Pull down on the table view to conveniently search for additional loans.
+(A refresh item is also available in the tab bar to provide access to the same functionality.)
 * Select a loan to display details of the loan.
 * Select the Map button in the navigation bar to see the loans displayed on a map.